-Care of Safety Belts
+Care of Safety Belts and Built-in Child Restraint Harness

-Keep belts clean and dry.
+Keep the safety belts and the built-in child restraint harness clean and dry.

-Do not bleach or dye safety belts.
-If you do, it may severely weaken them.
+Do not bleach or dye safety belts or the built-in child restraint harness.
+If you do, they may be severely weakened.
 In a crash, they might not be able to provide adequate protection.
-Clean safety belts only with mild soap and lukewarm water.
+Clean the safety belts and the child restraint harness only with mild soap and lukewarm water.